kamilmielnik/webpack-wizard/README.md

 ```

 ### Development server
-Run `webpack-wizard-dev` in root directory of your project to start a development server.
+Run `webpack-wizard start` in root directory of your project to start a development server.

 ### Production build
-Run `webpack-wizard` in root directory of your project to start production build.
+Run `webpack-wizard build` in root directory of your project to start production build.

 ## Config
 `webpack.wizard.config.js` should be a JavaScript module that exports an `Object` with attributes described below.

 All paths you provide should be absolute, except for `stylesGlobals` option.

-All default paths will be relative to your project root directory (assuming this will be your current working directory when running `webpack-wizard` or `webpack-wizard-dev`).
+All default paths will be relative to your project root directory (assuming this will be your current working directory when running `webpack-wizard build` or `webpack-wizard start`).

 | Name      | Type                 | Default value                            | Description                                                                                                      |
 |-----------|----------------------|------------------------------------------|------------------------------------------------------------------------------------------------------------------|